Learning at the Edge: Tailed-Uniform Sampling for Robust Simulation-Based Inference: Toy Problem

-Next, we construct a test to measure \tail's performance across the entire parameter space.
-And so, we discretize a uniform rectangular grid with $n = 20$ test locations along each dimension of the parameter space $[-1, 1]^2$, yielding a total of 400 evaluation points.
-We want to exhaustively sample areas of varying distances, ranging from the center of the priors, where traditional techniques work well, to points near the boundaries.
-As before, we generate observations for each test point, draw $M = 1000$ posterior samples from all three methods, and calculate pairwise C2ST scores at each test location.
+\textbf{Validation} \;\; To measure \tail's performance across the entire parameter space, we discretize a uniform rectangular grid with $n = 20$ test locations along each dimension of $[-1, 1]^2$, yielding 400 evaluation points ranging from the center to the boundaries.
+For each point, we generate an observation, draw $M = 1000$ posterior samples from all three methods, and compute pairwise Classifier Two-Sample Test (C2ST) scores \citep{lopez-paz2018}.
+C2ST trains an independent classifier to distinguish samples from two distributions; a score of 0.5 indicates identical distributions (perfect inference).

-Figure~\ref{fig:c2st_heatmaps} shows how \textit{\uniform}'s performance deteriorates as it drifts away from the central regions, as evidenced by the proliferation of blue patches near the boundary.
+Figure~\ref{fig:c2st_heatmaps} shows how the C2ST degradation pattern is rotationally invariant, depending only on radial distance from the center: \textit{\uniform}'s performance deteriorates as it drifts away from the prior center, as evidenced by the proliferation of blue patches near the boundary.
 In contrast, our \tail maintains more red and orange coloration (with C2ST scores around $0.44$--$0.49$) across the parameter space.

-Furthermore, we observe that the C2ST degradation pattern itself is rotationally invariant; that is, its performance depends only on the radial distance (no angular dependence).
-This spherical symmetry allows us to visualize the performance trends by binning the test points as a function of their distance from the center, as seen in Figure~\ref{fig:c2st-curve}.
-We see that at further radial distances from the center of the prior, the \uniform-trained models significantly degrade in performance relative to the \tail.